 Spending time in the sunshine doesn’t just feel good — it’s also an easy way to help your body naturally produce vitamin D, the sunshine vitamin.
 The problem is that as many as 75 percent of U.S. teens and adults suffer from vitamin D deficiency.
 You need vitamin D. It supports strong bones, muscle function and immunity.
 Read on to learn about more about vitamin D benefits and how to make sure you’re getting your daily dose.

 Vitamin D supports your entire body.
 It acts on thousands of different genes to support daily function, and it helps your body absorb calcium — the mineral that helps build strong bones.

 There are two types of vitamin D: D2 (ergocalciferol) and D3 (cholecalciferol).
 D2 is made naturally by plants, and D3 is the form your body naturally produces when it’s exposed to sunlight.
 If you’re looking at vitamin D supplements, you want D3.
-Because it’s the form your body naturally makes, D3 is more effectively absorbed into your system.
+Because it’s the form your body naturally makes, D3 is more easily utilized by your system.

 Science-backed benefits of vitamin D

 Vitamin D is essential for calcium absorption and bone health.
 It plays a key role in bone mineralization and remodeling — aka the process your body uses to maintain strong bones and repair old bone tissue.
 Your skeleton is kind of a big deal, and your body does a great job of maintaining its integrity.
 Vitamin D is a necessary part of that equation.

 To support strong muscles, make sure you’re getting adequate levels of vitamin D. Vitamin D deficiency is associated with muscle weakness and impaired muscle function.
 In fact, early rodent studies suggest that adequate vitamin D supports normal muscle size, strength and recovery.